 What happens during sonohysterography?

-The test is done at a healthcare provider’s office or at a hospital.
+The test is done at a physician’s office or at a hospital.
 A technician or a radiologist may do the procedure.
 A radiologist is a doctor who specializes in using imaging methods to diagnose and treat diseases.
 The test usually lasts less than 30 minutes.
 You can generally expect the following:

 - Next, a thin catheter will be put into the opening of your cervix.
-You may feel slight pinching or cramping as the catheter is inserted.
+You may feel pinching or cramping as the catheter is inserted.
 The speculum will then be removed from your vagina.

 What happens after a sonohysterography?

 You will likely be able to go home right after your procedure.
-In most cases, you can resume your normal activities right away.
+In most cases, you can resume normal activities right away.
 The saline fluid will drain out of your uterus over the next few hours.